 Day 1: Arrival & Hotel Transfer

 Welcome to Uganda, the Pearl of Africa!
 Upon arrival, the guide will pick you up from Entebbe airport, meet and greet and drive to your pre-booked hotel in Entebbe / Kampala.
-If you have time, take a brief tour in Kampala city to have spectacular views of the shopping malls, museums, craft markets, etc. Dinner and overnight stay at the hotel.
+Time permitting, have a short excursion in the bustling city of Kampala and admire the spectacular spots and destinations that make up Kampala, including historic monuments, shopping malls, museum, craft markets, ancient buildings, artifacts, the people, food etc. Dinner and overnight stay at the hotel.

 Day 2: Transfer to Murchison Falls National Park

 This morning, depart Kampala town Murchison falls National Park via Kachumbanyobo gate.
 Enroute visit to Ziwa Rhino Sanctuary, a three-hour drive from Kampala and about 1.5 hours from Murchison falls national park, along the Masindi – Kampala highway.
 While you track the rhinos, look out for other animals like bushbuck, leopard, Uganda kob, oribi and several other wildlife present in the ranch.